adelakobic/flea-box-folio/README.md

 # flea-box-folio

 ## Description
-Module 2 asks us to creating a portfolio website from scratch, using a responsive layout with HTML and CSS.
+Module 2 asks us to creating a portfolio website from scratch, using a responsive layout with HTML and CSS using flex-box.

 ## Motivation
 This project was created to use advanced CSS skills alongside HTML.
-The objective being to build a website from scratch.
+The objective was to build a portfolio website from scratch.
+The folio should scroll to each section when required.

 ## Build status
 * The starter code has been built from scratch by Adela Kobic (Coding Student).
-* Code will need to be refactored at a later date to check for bugs.
+* Code will need to be refactored at a later date to check for bugs, further adjustments and adding in proper links to the dummy ones.

 ## Code style
 * Standard HTML and CSS has been used for this project.